yelon-L/chrome-ext-devtools-mcp/README.md

 > The MCP server will start the browser automatically once the MCP client uses a tool that requires a running browser instance.
 Connecting to the Chrome DevTools MCP server on its own will not automatically start the browser.

 ## Tools

+If you run into any issues, checkout our [troubleshooting guide](./docs/troubleshooting.md).

 <!-- BEGIN AUTO GENERATED TOOLS -->